chriscrcodes/smart-factory/README.md

 # smart-factory
-🤖 Discover my demo on the Smart Factory, enhanced by Gnerative AI.
+🤖 Discover my demo on the Smart Factory, enhanced by Generative AI.
-🏭 See how the Smart Factory leverages generative AI to optimize its operations!
+🏭 See how the Smart Factory leverages Generative AI to optimize its operations!
 🔍 We collect real-time data on operators, manufactured products, and machine maintenance schedules.
 🗣️ Data is processed at Edge then in the Cloud, while the Semantic Kernel powers our conversational agent for smarter interactions.